Episode 21 – The Blue Cavern

 Tag: I told you I can get in anywhere!
 Do ya reckon this might be the cave where Layan found his stone?

-Jaak shone his torch around the small cave and back to the opening where they had just come from – and there it was, scratched in white chalk on the rock wall:
+Jaak shone his torch around the small cave and back toward the opening where they had come through — and there it was, scratched in white chalk on the rock wall:

 LAYAN WAS HERE — AGE 12 ¾